Updated: Dec 3, 2020

 MVCC thINCubator : A Vibrant Culture of Collaboration

-Oversized bean bag chairs, round stools on wheels, and sofas decorated in pale blue, gray and chartreuse are arranged around two chairs positioned behind a high-tech microphone.
-Moveable walls create a temporary room separated from the larger open space.
+Oversized bean bag chairs, round stools on wheels, and sofas decorated in pale blue, gray and chartreuse surround two chairs positioned behind a high-tech microphone.
+Moveable walls create a temporary room.
 Three dozen people of all ages and a wide diversity of backgrounds introduce themselves and ask each other about projects they’re working on and what they like about Upstate NY.

 This is MESH, one of MVCC thINCubator’s most popular programs.
 It stands for “Makers, Entrepreneurs, Students, and Hackers,” and aims to build an atmosphere where “creative collisions” can happen.